Setting Boundaries

 Anger is the clearest warning signal that someone has crossed your personal boundaries.
 A colleague asks you to do something and your eyes narrow while you think “Wait a minute, bozo, that’s your job not mine!” or an acquaintance criticises your doodles as amateurish while you seethe in anger wondering who gave her the right to judge your efforts when she’s no artist herself.

 Most of us keep this anger to ourselves, trying to keep the peace.
-The result is an inner simmering that increases our resentment of the other person over time, and eventually erupts in an outburst that’s out of proportion to the trigger.
+The result is a growing resentment of the other person, which eventually erupts in an outburst that’s out of proportion to the trigger.
+Deal with your emotions before they reach this breaking point.

 Setting your boundaries